 I’m aged over 40 and I haven’t booked my jab yet.
 Where do I go?

-You can book your AZ vaccine appointment online at one of the community pharmacies across Northern Ireland or at the Vaccination Centre at the SSE Arena.
+You can book your AZ vaccine appointment online at one of the community pharmacies across Northern Ireland.

 Why can’t over 40s choose not to receive the AZ vaccine?

-As there are currently more limited supplies of the Pfizer vaccine it will now be necessary to reserve all of the current Pfizer supplies to those aged under 40 years of age, in line with updated JCVI advice.
+As there are currently more limited supplies of the Pfizer vaccine it is necessary to reserve all of the current Pfizer supplies to those aged under 40 years of age, in line with updated JCVI advice.

 We have been striving throughout this programme to get as many people protected from COVID-19 as quickly as possible, in with MHRA and JCVI guidelines.